 Mats is a medical doctor and also has a doctor's degree.
 He defended his thesis at Uppsala University.
 He is project leader and medically responsible for the ANDiU registry.

-Janna is the research assistant and contact person for the study participants in the ESTRID study.
-She manages the data collection: is responsible for sending out surveys, manages the database, answers questions from participants and keeps in touch with the ANDIS and ANDiU registers.
-She also runs the research group's communication work.
-Janna holds a Master in Psychology.
+Therese is the research assistant and contact person for the study participants in the ESTRID study.
+She manages the data collection, is responsible for sending out surveys, manages the database, answers questions from participants and keeps in touch with the ANDIS and ANDiU registers.
+Therese holds a Master in Public health.

 Bahareh wrote her doctoral thesis on alcohol and tobacco consumption and the risk of developing LADA.
 She has a master's degree in public health nutrition and a doctor's degree in medical science.
 Currently, she is a post doc at Harvard University, Boston, USA.

 Josefin Edwall Löfvenborg